pladopoulos/etymologyneering/README.md

 ## **Collaboration Invitation**

-If you know of **open etymological datasets or APIs** with accessible word stems and historical explanations (free of licensing restrictions), please share them as it would be ideal to buold an app to teach languages this way.
+If you know of **open etymological datasets or APIs** with accessible word stems and historical explanations (free of licensing restrictions), please share them as it would be ideal to build an app to teach languages this way.

 Future directions for me would be to expand to other domains of foundational knowledge — such as **mathematics**, **logic**, and **code** — to explore how mental models thinking,Python, LLMs and collaboration can accelerate studying in other domains.